Traditional Method: The Art of the Bubble

 Discover the Traditional Method: a secondary fermentation process in the bottle that creates the finesse and complexity of world-class sparkling wines.

-Unlike still wines, the traditional method relies on a double fermentation.
-After the initial juice is transformed into a base wine, a “liqueur de tirage” (sugar and yeast) is added before bottling.
-This crucial step triggers the prise de mousse(secondary fermentation), creating natural carbonation within the sealed glass, turning still wine into sparkling nectar.
+Unlike still wines, the traditional method sparkling wine process — also known as the Champagne method — relies on a precise double fermentation.
+After the initial grape juice is transformed into a structured base wine, a carefully measured liqueur de tirage (a blend of sugar and selected yeast) is added before bottling.
+This essential stage initiates the secondary fermentation in bottle, known as prise de mousse, where natural carbonation develops inside the sealed glass.
+It is this in-bottle fermentation that creates the fine bubbles, texture and pressure characteristic of high-quality sparkling wines, transforming a still base into refined sparkling wine.

 The Ritual of Riddling